Presidio-Federal/hai-discovery-tools/README.md

 For detailed API documentation, see the [API Documentation](docs/api.md).

+For GitHub Actions integration, see the [GitHub Actions Guide](docs/github-actions.md).

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.